LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 oversample = 3  # Oversampling factor for the PSF

 # Define the optical layers
-# Note here we can pass in a tuple of (key, layer) paris to be able to
+# Note here we can pass in a tuple of (key, layer) pairs to be able to
 # access the layer from the optics object with the key!
 layers = [
     (